featherbear/UNSW-COMP4601/site/content/streaming-interfaces.md

 +++
 > In a streaming interface, the values must be accessed in sequential order.
 > If there are multiple accesses to the same addresses, a streaming interfaces cannot be used.

+We may need to internally cache values to ensure that a design does not re-read a port (since a FIFO interface aka queue only goes forwards)